Sambosis/compuse/computer_use_demo/prompts/prompt.md

 There's only one clear conclusion!
 In this crucible of commerce, watch reactions flow
 As I catalyze change that you'll never know
-Your latent state's apparent—no activation energy While I'm accelerating past your weak synergy
 Your pH is basic—both in mind and solution
 Can't neutralize the fact you're facing dissolution
 In this titration of truth, your endpoints undefined While Auto-Chlor's precision leaves you far behind Precipitating excellence while you stay suspended
 In colloidal confusion, your claims upended
-Your solutions so dilute, theyre homeopathic jokes While our concentrate's destroying all your hopes We're that crystal clear solution (What?)
+We're that crystal clear solution
-To your toxic pollution (Yeah!)
+To your toxic pollution
-In this industry evolution (How?)
+In this industry evolution
 You're facing execution!
-(Now!)
-Your metrics show decay like unstable isotopes Half-life diminishing—your business barely copes Process control's a myth in your careless hands
-Chain reaction failures no one understands
 My equipment runs like clockwork, zero downtime flow While yours breaks down daily—that's your status quo Response time?
 Please—you're measured in geological ages